 Foraminotomy is recommended for people suffering from spinal stenosis and other conditions that may need some form of spinal decompression to treat, such as osteoarthritis, rheumatoid arthritis, sciatica, bone spurs, and herniated discs.
 Patients who don’t respond to conventional, non-surgical treatment methods such as physical therapy, medication, and cortisone injections are also good candidates for this procedure.

-To be considered as a candidate, a patient may have to undergo imaging tests such as magnetic resonance imaging (MRI) to determine whether the narrowing of the foramen is the cause of the neurological symptoms.
-The MRI could show other conditions that need surgical treatment aside from decompressing the nerves in the foramen, so candidates for this surgery should also prepare themselves for other possible surgical procedures.
-Other factors involved in making the decision to perform this procedure on patients with foraminal stenosis include age, and the patient’s overall health.
+To be considered as a candidate, a patient may have to undergo imaging tests such as magnetic resonance imaging (MRI) to determine whether the narrowing of the foramen is the cause of their neurological symptoms.
+Other factors involved in making the decision to perform this procedure on foraminal stenosis patients include age, and the patient’s overall health.

 How the Procedure is Performed

-When done alone, a foraminotomy can be done with minimally invasive surgical techniques.
-As a part of a larger surgical procedure, however, an open surgery may be possible depending on what other procedures have to be done.
+When done on its own, a foraminotomy can be done with minimally invasive surgical techniques.
+As a part of a larger surgical procedure, however, an open surgery may be needed, depending on what other procedures have to be done.

-Similar with most spinal surgeries, this procedure is done under general anesthesia.
-The surgeon begins the surgery by making a tiny incision on the patient’s back right where the nerve compression is.
+Like most spinal surgeries, this procedure is done under general anesthesia.
+The surgeon begins the surgery by making a tiny incision on the patient’s back, right where the nerve compression is.
 After making a way through the muscles and tissue, an endoscope is inserted.
 A laminectomy is then performed in order to gain access to the discs.

-If there is a herniated disc, the surgeon can address that problem at this point.
-Once the discs are cleared, the surgeon will then proceed to work on the foramen.
-Tissues and bone are extracted giving the nerves some room inside the foramen.
-Once the nerves have successfully been decompressed, the surgeon can then begin to close up the incisions, first using absorbable sutures on the muscle and then surgical staples to close up the skin incision.
+At this point, if there is a herniated disc, the surgeon can address that problem.
+Once any discs are cleared, the surgeon will proceed to work on the foramen.
+Tissues and bone are extracted, giving the nerves some room inside the foramen.
+Once the nerves have successfully been decompressed the surgeon can then close up the incisions, first using absorbable sutures on the muscle, and then surgical staples to close up the skin incision.